ConYel/my_site_two/README.md

 The nicest constitutions of government are often like the finest pieces of clock-work, which, depending on so many motions, are therefore more subject to be out of order.
 ― Alexander Pope

+He who establishes his argument by noise and command shows that his reason is weak.
+― Michel de Montaigne